Academic Support Services

 Students can take advantage of a series of study skills workshops conducted each semester.

 Staff Learning Specialists

-In cooperation with the academic departments, the Student Success Center offers Instructional Assistant (IA) sessions for a variety of courses that are held each semester.
-These sessions take place in the Lower Level of Krasa Center and help students clarify difficult concepts and prepare for quizzes and exams.
+In cooperation with the academic departments, the Academic and Career Enrichment offers Instructional Assistant (IA) sessions for a variety of courses that are held each semester.
+These sessions take place on the Second Floor of Kindlon and help students clarify difficult concepts and prepare for quizzes and exams.
 They are led by instructional assistants who have successfully completed the course and have been identified by faculty members as individuals who possess both content knowledge and the ability to communicate that knowledge to fellow students.
 Subject areas that are typically supported by IA sessions include accounting, biology, chemistry, economics, physics, psychology and the humanities.
 The availability of and times of IA sessions vary by semester.
-You can find the most up-to-date schedule (as of April 4, 2014) posted in the Lower Level of Krasa.
+For more information check the Fall 2016 Tutoring Schedule (Please check back soon).

 Study Zone Peer Tutors

 The Study Zone provides students with drop-in opportunities to receive additional help from peers in math and writing.
-Peer Tutors are available during the fall and spring semesters in the Lower Level of Krasa.
-You can find the most up-to-date schedule (as of April 4, 2014) posted in the Lower Level of Krasa.
-You can also contact the Student Success Center at 630-829-6340 with any questions.
+Peer Tutors are available during the fall and spring semesters on the Second Floor of Kindlon.
+For more information check the Fall 2016 Tutoring Schedule (Please check back soon).

 The Early Warning Notice (EWN) system allows students to receive formal notice of attendance or performance issues that may impact their grade in a particular course.
 Notice is sent to the student's University e-mail account and the student's adviser.
-The Student Success Center runs regular EWN reports for athletic teams and campus residents and provides tutoring information to students who receive EWNs in classes supported by tutoring services.
+The Academic and Career Enrichment Center runs regular EWN reports for athletic teams and campus residents and provides tutoring information to students who receive EWNs in classes supported by tutoring services.